 The consolidated statement of activities includes prior year summarized comparative information in total, but not by net asset category.
 Such information does not include enough detail to constitute a presentation in conformity with U.S. GAAP.
-Accordingly, such information should be read in conjunction with the University's consolidated financial statements for the year ending June 30, 2015, from which it was derived.
+Accordingly, such information should be read in conjunction with the University's consolidated financial statements for the year ended June 30, 2016, from which it was derived.